The Well-Tempered February

 At the same time, I have been playing Bach as a form of meditative exercise, annoying the neighbors by actually practicing the pieces for 2 hours every late afternoon and early evening.
 And suddenly the penny dropped: the Well-Tempered Klavier is color therapy too.
 For what is the F major Prelude but a Spring morning, clad in rising green?
 What is the Prelude in C if not a clear blue sky, the kind that perfect blue that became famous after 9/11 as "severe clear"?
 In the first Prelude, you can see for ever: there's not a cloud in the horizon.
 I've written about the piece elsewhere (see "Prelude in C"), so this is a good place to lay out the idea of the whole project.
 There are 24 hours in a day.
 There are 24 pencils in the box of Stabilo Watercolor pencils I have in front of me:

 And there are 24 Preludes & Fugues in each book of the Well-Tempered Klavier.
 The 48 Preludes & Fugues of the Well-Tempered Klavier are actually 96 separate pieces: 24 Preludes x 24 Fugues x 2 books.
 I propose to play the first quarter of them, #1-24, over the month of February 2020.
 That will take me up to the Fugue in F minor in Book 1.
-Maybe in February 2021 I'll try the second 24 (F# major - B minor), and the third in February 2022 (C major - F minor in Book 2), and the fourth (you get the idea).
+[In April-September 2020, the remaining pieces in Book 1 were recorded - ed.]
 With an extra day for leap year, I have 29 chances to get this first set right.
 Some of them are easy, some are fiendishly hard; there will be days when I record nothing just to practice.
 And there will be mistakes, false starts, absurdly slow tempi, and far too much pedal.
 But the colors will shine through.

 The CD liner notes for the Sviatoslav Richter performance of the Well-Tempered Klavier that I got from the amazing public library in Tampere says that there isn't much that readily identifies a connection between each Prelude and Fugue, except the shared opus number: "Although attempts have been made to discover motivic similarities between the two pieces, they are not very convincing, and today it is generally held that Bach could only have had a very loose connection in mind."
 Like most CD liner notes, this is dead wrong.
 They are connected by COLOR and MOOD.
 Just listening to Book I, the B minor Prelude is blue, and the B minor Fugue is darkest indigo.
 The E-flat Prelude is yellow, and the E-flat Fugue is dazzling gold.
 I have always heard keys in different colors: I don't know of a musician who doesn't.
 D major will always be red, E major emerald green, C minor is black: there is no escaping these connections.
 And the Prelude in C major is the dazzling blue of a September sky.